Debt Recycling

 Tax Reduction002.8

-Each time you draw funds from a loan account you look at what you did with those funds to determine the purpose.
-When you repay the deductible percentage does not change.
+Each time you draw funds from a loan account you need look at what you did with those funds to determine the purpose.
+When you repay the deductible percentage does not change as it is considered that you pay off both deductibe and non-deductible portions of the loan.
 When you redraw the deductible value increases.

 Example: Loan purpose impact on deductibility